SAMtoBAM/PAQman/pub_examples/cerevisiae/README.md

 ## 2. Download a set of raw Oxford nanopore reads
 This download uses the sra-toolkit (easily installed with conda: `conda install bioconda::sra-tools`) <br/>
-The dataset was manually determined as a recent, high coverage and reasonably long dataset (SRR17374240)
+The dataset was manually determined, selecting a recent, high coverage and reasonably long read dataset (SRR17374240) <br/>
+_Note: This read dataset was used to assemble GCA_022626425; which is used in this evaluation_

     ##set the SRR data to download as a variable
     SRR="SRR17374240"